the-turing-way/governance/constititution-level-resources/sc-decision-making.md

 The Steering Committee will be given a recommended 7 days to vote.

-This timeframe can be extended or shortened by the Steering Committee Chair with publicly documented justification for the change to the recommeneded length of time.
+This timeframe can be extended or shortened by the Steering Committee Chair with publicly documented justification for the change to the recommended length of time.

 ### Regular process review